digitalec/deemon/docs/docs/commands/library.md

 {:toc}

 ---
 **Warning: This feature is a working prototype and is provided as-is.
-It should work but it requires accurate metadata when querying for track/album IDs.**
+It should work but it requires accurate local metadata when querying for track/album IDs.**

 Starting in v2.18, deemon includes a library upgrade script to upgrade your existing collection from MP3 to FLAC by generating a file containing track/album IDs to be used with the `download` command.